Belgrave Hall: Simons family

-The Vann Family: Hall and House
+Vann family: hall and house

-In 1767 William Southwell died, leaving Belgrave Hall to two of the Vann sons, his nephews William and Richard, who with their younger brother James Vann lived in the Hall and were partners in the Belgrave-based hosiery business.
-William, the eldest son, in 1776 built himself a new house on the other side of the road from the Hall, named Belgrave House.
-It was built in a 'sleek, classical style', and is a grade II* listed building.
+William Southwell died in 1767, leaving Belgrave Hall to two of the Vann sons, his nephews William and Richard, who with their younger brother James Vann lived in the Hall and were partners in the Belgrave-based hosiery business.
+In 1776, William, the eldest son, built himself a new house on the other side of the road from the Hall, named Belgrave House.
+It was built in a 'sleek, classical style', and is a Grade II* listed building.
 The gardens on that side of Church Road were divided between the two properties.

-William became High Sheriff of Leicestershire) for the year 1785, and died in 1794.
-Richard and James continued in the Hall, and when Richard died unmarried in 1796, the Hall and his half of the estate passed to James, who in the previous year had married Hannah Clayton (daughter of John Clayton, MA, Vicar of Belgrave 1759–1796), he then aged 49 and she 38.
+William became High Sheriff of Leicestershire for the year 1785 and died in 1794.
+Richard and James continued in the Hall, and when Richard died unmarried in 1796, the Hall and his half of the estate passed to James.
+In the previous year James had married Hannah Clayton (daughter of John Clayton, MA, Vicar of Belgrave 1759–1796), he then aged 49 and she 38.
 In 1803 James, like his brother William, served a year as High Sheriff of Leicestershire.
 None of the brothers had any children.
 James died in 1812, and by his will left the Hall and estate to his wife Hannah for her lifetime, and then to his cousin, Ann Hunt.
+Hannah survived her husband by 32 years and died in 1844, by which time Ann Marston was dead.
 Ann had, long before, married into the Marston family of Enderby.
-Hannah survived her husband by 32 years and died in 1844, by which time Ann Marston was dead, but was survived by her Marston descendants; and therefore the Belgrave Estate, which had by then become heavily mortgaged, passed to Anne's heirs and was sold by them in 1845 to John Ellis, a railway entrepreneur.
+She was survived by her Marston descendants; and therefore the Belgrave Estate, which had by then become heavily mortgaged, passed to Anne's heirs and was sold by them in 1845 to John Ellis, a railway entrepreneur.